Function Templates

 }

-template <typename T> tells the compiler: this is a template, and T is a type parameter.
-In the function definition that immediately follows, everywhere T appears will be replaced with an actual type during instantiation.
-When we call max_value(3, 5), the compiler deduces that T is int, so it generates a int max_value(int, int) version of the function.
-Calling max_value(1.0, 2.0) generates a double max_value(double, double) version.
+}template <typename T> tells the compiler: this is a template, and T is a type parameter.
+In the function definition that follows, every occurrence of T will be replaced by an actual type upon instantiation.
+When we call my_max(int, int), the compiler deduces T as int and generates an int version of the function.
+Calling my_max(double, double) generates a double version.
 The entire process is transparent to the caller.

-In a template parameter list, typename and class are completely equivalent—template <typename T> and template <class T> express the same meaning, with no semantic difference.
-Early C++ only supported the class keyword; typename was introduced later to eliminate the misconception that "T must be a class."
+In a template parameter list, typename and class are completely equivalent—template <typename T> and template <class T> express the same meaning with no semantic difference.
+Early C++ only supported the class keyword; later, typename was introduced to eliminate the misconception that "T must be a class."
 T can be any type—built-in types (int, double, pointers), custom classes, or even function pointers.
-Modern C++ style prefers typename because its semantics are more accurate and it reads more clearly.
+Modern C++ style prefers typename as it is semantically more accurate and clearer to read.

 Multiple Type Parameters

-In some scenarios, one type parameter is not enough.
-For example, if we want to write a function that converts a value of one type to another type:
+In some scenarios, one type parameter isn't enough.
+For example, if we want to write a function that converts a value of one type to another:

 }

 A template itself is not code—it is a "code recipe."
-Only when you actually call the template function does the compiler "expand" the template into a concrete function definition based on the types of the call arguments.
+Only when you actually call the template function does the compiler "expand" the template into a specific function definition based on the types of the arguments passed.
 This process is called template instantiation.
-(Feels a bit like a macro, right?
-If I remember correctly, that was indeed its original, original purpose!)
+(It feels a bit like a macro, doesn't it?
+If I recall correctly, its original purpose was exactly that!)

 Implicit Instantiation vs Explicit Instantiation

-The approach we just saw, where "the compiler automatically deduces types from the call arguments and generates code," is called implicit instantiation, and it is the most common method.
-But sometimes we need to explicitly tell the compiler which type to use—this is explicit instantiation:
+The method described above, where "the compiler automatically deduces types based on call arguments and generates code," is called implicit instantiation, and it is the most common way.
+However, sometimes we need to explicitly tell the compiler which type to use; this is explicit instantiation:

-Here, 3 is int, and 5.0 is double; the two types are different, so the compiler cannot deduce T as both int and double at the same time—we will discuss this deduction conflict in detail in the next section.
-By adding <double> after the function name, we explicitly specify the type of T, and the compiler will implicitly convert 3 to double and then call the max_value<double> version.
+}Here a is int, and b is double.
+The types differ, so the compiler cannot deduce T as both int and double simultaneously—we will discuss this deduction conflict in detail in the next section.
+By adding <double> after the function name, we explicitly specify the type of T. The compiler will implicitly convert a to double and then call the double version.

-There is also a rarer syntax—the explicit instantiation definition, which forces the compiler to generate code for a specific version right here, even if the current translation unit doesn't use it:
+There is also a rarer syntax—explicit instantiation definition—which forces the compiler to generate code for a specific version here, even if the current compilation unit doesn't use it:

 Type Deduction—How the Compiler Guesses T

-When calling max_value(3, 5), the compiler sees that the arguments 3 and 5 are both int, so it deduces T = int.
+When calling my_max(a, b), the compiler sees that the arguments a and b are both int, so it deduces T as int.
 This process is called template argument deduction.
-Deduction happens at compile time and has no runtime overhead.
+Deduction happens at compile time and incurs no runtime overhead.

-The rules of deduction are simple to state: every template parameter must be uniquely determined.
-If the same T appears in multiple parameters, the types of those parameters—after stripping references and top-level const—must be exactly the same, otherwise deduction fails.
+The rules for deduction are simple to state: every template parameter must be uniquely determined.
+If the same T appears in multiple parameters, the types of these parameters—after removing references and top-level const—must be exactly the same, otherwise deduction fails.

 return (a > b) ? a : b;